 That’s due to the quick-drying capability of its fiber which makes it resistant to mold and mildew.
 It’s also unaffected by UV rays because it’s made from a solution-based dye.

 Olefin ranks on the lower end, in terms of price, among the different types of carpet.

 But, it doesn’t have near the life of other fibers.
 Olefin is best suited for a child’s room or play area where messes are likely to happen.

 Along with polyester, nylon is one of the other most popular types of carpet.
 It is much more durable than other fibers, including polyester.

 Nylon is able to bounce back from spills of any nature, including oils and dirt.
 Also, it’s able to maintain its shape and not flatten out over time, like polyester.

 Unfortunately, nylon is one of the more expensive carpets you can purchase.
 But, nylon carpet does last for much longer.
 So, you’re less likely to have to replace and buy new.

 If you’re looking for the comfiest material, nylon is a great choice.
 It contains bulked continuous filament (BCF) and staple fibers.
 This makes it impressively soft, especially in comparison to other less durable options.

-Wool is one of the most popular types of carpet because of its soft, deep feel that is complemented by its stunning look.
+Wool is one of the most popular types of carpet because of its soft, deep feeling that is complemented by its stunning look.